Teachers Who Made a Difference Program

 A: The University of Kentucky College of Education Teachers Who Made a Difference Program got its start in 1998 as part of the College’s 75th anniversary celebration.
 With more than 100 teachers honored that year and the overwhelming support from the UK campus and community, the College of Education decided to make it an annual event.
-In its 17 years, more than 1,600 educators have been honored.
+In its 18 years, close to 2,000 educators have been honored.

 The idea was born one day when Mary Ann Vimont, Director of Alumni and Community Relations, was visiting a local school.
 She arrived at the school to check in with some of her interns but found no one in their classrooms.
 After looking around a while, she walked by the gymnasium and saw a large group of the school’s students sitting on the floor listening to then-UK Head Basketball Coach Tubby Smith.
 Coach Smith was telling the students how important education and their teachers were and that if they needed anything, they could go to them.
 He said their teachers make a difference in their lives.

 Vimont returned to the College of Education that day and began working on the first Teachers Who Made a Difference Program.

 Q: Is the program just for teachers and students at the University of Kentucky?

 A: This program was not designed to honor only those affiliated with the University of Kentucky.
 Anyone can honor an educator who made a difference in his or her life, no matter where that educator lives or where that educator earned his or her degree.
 We have honored educators who live in other countries.
 This program is not limited to teachers in the strictest sense.
 Other qualifying educators include, but are not limited to, principals, guidance counselors, coaches, mentors, and other school leaders.